Jacqueline Bisset: 1980s

-Bisset appeared in some all-star films: When Time Ran Out (1980), starring alongside Paul Newman and William Holden, and Inchon (1981), with Laurence Olivier.
+Bisset appeared in some all-star films: When Time Ran Out (1980), starring alongside Paul Newman and William Holden, and Inchon (1981), with Ben Gazzara.
 Her fee around this time was $1 million a movie.
 Both When Time Ran Out and Inchon were big flops.

 More popular was George Cukor's Rich and Famous (1981) with Candice Bergen, where Bisset also served as co-producer.
 One of her best-known roles came in the coming-of-age comedy Class (1983), as a married woman having an affair with her son's (Rob Lowe) prep school roommate (Andrew McCarthy).
 Bisset received her third Golden Globe nomination for John Huston's Under the Volcano (1984) in the Best Supporting Actress category.

 In 1984 Bisset made the wartime drama Forbidden with Jürgen Prochnow, and earned a CableACE Award nomination as Best Actress.
 For television she played the title role in Anna Karenina (1985), opposite Christopher Reeve, and did an abortion drama, Choices (1986).
 Bisset portrayed Joséphine de Beauharnais in the miniseries Napoleon and Josephine: A Love Story (1987) with Armand Assante.
 She also had the lead in some comedies: High Season (1987) and Scenes from the Class Struggle in Beverly Hills (1989), taking over for Faye Dunaway due to scheduling conflicts.
 Between those she made La maison de jade (1988) in France with Vincent Perez.
-She was Carré Otis's boss in the erotic thriller Wild Orchid (1989) starring Mickey Rourke.
+She was Carré Otis' boss in the erotic thriller Wild Orchid (1989) starring Mickey Rourke.